Breword/tmux/Advanced-Use.md

     $ tmux splitw ''
     ~~~~

-   A pane created like this is completely empty with nothing displayed.
+   A pane created like this starts completely empty.

 <img src="images/tmux_empty_pane.png" align="right" width=376 height=243>

-2) By using the `-I` flag and providing text to display on `stdin`:
+2) By using the `-I` flag and providing input on `stdin`:

     ~~~~
     $ echo hello|tmux splitw -I
     ~~~~

-An empty pane may be written to with the `-I` flag to `display-message`:
+An existing empty pane may be written to with the `-I` flag to
+`display-message`:

 ~~~~
 P=$(tmux splitw -dPF '#{pane_id}' '')